pika/pika/README.rst

 Documentation
 -------------

-Pika's documentation is now at https://pika.readthedocs.org
+Pika's documentation can be found at `https://pika.readthedocs.org`_

 Example
 -------